Last Updated on July 13, 2021

 Thinking about moving to Edmonton, Alberta?
-Whether you’re moving from Calgary, Vancouver, Toronto or a completely different location all together, Edmonton truly is a wonderful place to live.
-Let’s dive in to a few important things you should really consider when making the move.
+Whether you’re moving from Calgary, Vancouver, Toronto or a completely different location altogether, Edmonton truly is a wonderful place to live.
+Let’s dive into a few important things you should really consider when making the move.

 Calgary’s more northern neighbour and provincial capital, is located roughly 3 hours north of Calgary by car and about 45 minutes from Vancouver by plane.
 If you consider yourself a fan of the great outdoors, weekend trips to beautiful Rocky Mountains like Banff, Canmore and Jasper are common amongst Edmontonians in all four seasons.